Haris88-stack/-OpenFOAM-Porous-flow-Project-/README.md

 ## Computational Resources

-Due to the high computational cost of the 3D simulations, particularly the large meshes containing millions of cells, these cases were not feasible to run on a standard laptop.
-As a result, the 3D simulations were executed using CloudHPC resources, which provide the necessary computational power and memory to handle large-scale multiphase flow problems.
+Due to the high computational cost of the 3D simulations, particularly the large meshes containing millions of cells, these cases can not be feasible to run on a standard laptop.
+As a result, the 3D simulations can be executed using CloudHPC resources, which provide the necessary computational power and memory to handle large-scale multiphase flow problems.

 The use of CloudHPC enabled: